ZeroKlu/python-crash-course/01 - Python Crash Course/Part I - Basics/Ch05_Boolean_Logic/Lessons/08_bonus_bitwise_logic.md

 ### Bitwise XOR `^`

-For bitwise operations, Python provides an XOR (^) operator that only sets a place to 1 if exactly one number has a 1 in that place.
+For bitwise operations, Python provides an XOR (`^`) or "Exclusive OR" operator that only sets a place to 1 if exactly one number has a 1 in that place.

 |b₁|`^`|b₂|
 |:-:|:-:|:-:|